bachoreczm/basicjava/README.md

 ```

 1. Everything is ok (without exception), after `doSomething` in an invisible finally block the JVM closes our resource.
-2. EVerything is ok (without exception), but our resource is null, so nothing happens afte `doSomething`.
+2. Everything is ok (without exception), but our resource is null, so nothing happens after `doSomething`.
-3. `initResource` throws exception, so we get an exception (`doSomething` and `resource.close()` aren't called by JVM).
+3. `initResource` throws an exception, so `doSomething` and `resource.close()` aren't called by the JVM.
-4. `doSomething` throws exception, but before we get the exception, JVM closes our resource.
+4. `doSomething` throws an exception, but before we get the exception, the JVM closes our resource.
-5. Everthing is ok, but `resource.close();`throws exception.
+5. Everything is ok during opening and `doSomething`, but `resource.close()` throws an exception.
-6. `doSomething` and `resource.close();` throw exception.
-We get the exception of `doSomething` and its suppressed exception is what we get from the close operation.
+6. `doSomething` and `resource.close()` both throw exceptions.
+We only get the exception of `doSomething` directly, and the other exception, thrown by
+the close operation will be suppressed.
+We can retrieve the suppressed exception by calling the `Throwable.getSuppressed` method of the exception thrown by the `doSomething` call.